ht0324/ht0324.github.io/_posts/2025-04-22-distillation.md

 ### Proof of Generalization: The MNIST Experiment

-A compelling experiment highlights the power of this approach.
+A clear experiment highlights the value of this approach.
 They trained a student model on MNIST, but *omitted all examples of the digit '3'* from the transfer set.
 From the student's perspective, '3' was a "mythical digit" it had never directly seen.

-Despite this, the distilled model performed surprisingly well on classifying '3's at test time (with a bias adjustment).
-It had learned about '3' indirectly, through the soft targets for other digits – for example, by learning which '8's looked a bit like a '3' according to the teacher model.
-This is powerful evidence that soft targets transfer genuine generalization capabilities, not just labels.
+Despite this, the distilled model performed well on classifying '3's at test time (with a bias adjustment).
+It had learned about '3' indirectly, through the soft targets for other digits, for example, by learning which '8's looked a bit like a '3' according to the teacher model.
+This is evidence that soft targets transfer generalization capabilities, not just labels.

 ### Final Thoughts

-This paper is a classic example of elegance and insight.
-The core claim is simple but powerful:
+This paper is a classic example of clear insight.
+The core claim is simple:

 > "...a lot of helpful information can be carried in soft targets that could not possibly be encoded with a single hard target."

 Knowledge distillation provides a practical way to harness this information, bridging the gap between powerful-but-cumbersome training models and efficient deployment models.
-While short, the paper's impact is huge, reflected in its numerous citations.
-It's a testament to clear thinking and finding simple solutions to important problems – a touch of genius.
+While short, the paper's impact is significant, reflected in its citations.
+It's a testament to clear thinking and finding simple solutions to important problems.